-The spacecraft are probably the replacement for the Trumpet ELINT satellites operating in a Molniya orbit.
+These spacecraft are probably the replacement for the Trumpet SIGINT satellites operating in a Molniya orbit.
 As no name is known, these are referred here as "Trumpet Follow On".
 Possibly these satellites might be named Raven.

 These satellite most likely use a large, unfurlable dish antenna to collect the signals.
 Advances in both antenna and electronics technologies have allowed for a large reduction in size compared the Trumpet predecessors.